 Information about the sensitivity of the fair values of VMC's investments (including investments held by the bond trustee) to market interest rate fluctuations is provided by the following table, which shows the distribution of VMC's investments by maturity.
 Investments in pooled assets such as investment pools are shown using the weighted average duration of the underlying assets.

-Remaining maturity (in months) ricinaning matarity , (III IIIOIIII3 )
+Remaining moturity lin months ١ Remaining maturity (in months )